On cubulated relatively hyperbolic groups: Introduction

 \section{Introduction}

-$\CAT{0}$ cube complexes were introduced by Gromov in his seminal paper \cite{gromov} as examples of singular metric spaces with non-positive curvature.
+$\CAT{0}$ cube complexes were introduced by Gromov in his seminal paper \cite{Gromov1987HypGroups} as examples of singular metric spaces with non-positive curvature.
 This notion has played a prominent role in the last decades, and has shown to have important connections with other aspects of topology and group theory.
-In particular, the class of \emph{special cube complexes} introduced by Haglund and Wise \cite{hagwissp,hagwiscom} was key to Agol's proof of the Virtually Haken Conjecture, a result which turned out to be a consequence of the following property of cubulated hyperbolic groups \cite[Thm.~1.1]{agolhaken}: \begin{thm}[Agol] Let $G$ be a hyperbolic group acting properly and cocompactly on a $\CAT{0}$ cube complex $X$.
-Then $G$ has a finite index subgroup $G'$ acting freely on $X$ such that $X/G'$ is special. \end{thm} For a good exposition about this result see \cite{agolicm,shepherd}.
+In particular, the class of \emph{special cube complexes} introduced by Haglund and Wise \cite{HaglundWise2008Special,HaglundWise2012Comb} was key to Agol's proof of the Virtually Haken Conjecture, a result which turned out to be a consequence of the following property of cubulated hyperbolic groups \cite[Thm.~1.1]{Agol2012VirtualHaken}: \begin{thm}[Agol] Let $G$ be a hyperbolic group acting properly and cocompactly on a $\CAT{0}$ cube complex $X$.
+Then $G$ has a finite index subgroup $G'$ acting freely on $X$ such that $X/G'$ is special. \end{thm} For a good exposition about this result see \cite{Agol2014ICM,Shepherd2019AgolsCubulations}.
 Virtually special groups have finite index subgroups embedding nicely into right-angled Artin groups, and so they inherit some of their properties, mainly in terms of subgroup separability.
-In particular, hyperbolic groups satisfying Theorem \ref{agol} are residually finite, large, linear over $\Z$, and their quasiconvex subgroups are separable (in fact they are virtual retracts) \cite{hagwissp}.
+In particular, hyperbolic groups satisfying Theorem \ref{agol} are residually finite, large, linear over $\Z$, and their quasiconvex subgroups are separable (in fact they are virtual retracts) \cite{HaglundWise2008Special}.

-The assumption of hyperbolicity in Theorem \ref{agol} is in some sense necessary, since there are examples of infinite simple groups acting properly and cocompactly on products of trees \cite{burmoz}.
-The goal of this manuscript is to extend Agol's result to relatively hyperbolic groups, but for that we need to restrict our class of peripheral subgroups since any countable group is hyperbolic relative of the peripheral structure consisting of only the whole group.
-The following is the main result of the paper.
+The assumption of hyperbolicity in Theorem \ref{agol} is in some sense necessary, since there are examples of infinite simple groups acting properly and cocompactly on products of trees \cite{BurgerMozes2000Latticesinxtrees}.
+The goal of this manuscript is to extend Agol's result to relatively hyperbolic groups, but for that we need to restrict our class of peripheral subgroups since any countable group is hyperbolic relative to the whole group.
+The following is the main result of the paper\footnote{After this paper was written, Groves and Manning \cite[Thm.~A]{GrovesManning2020SpecialRH} gave a proof of Theorem \ref{mainthm} via different methods.}.